agaldran/medai_challenge/README.md

 Adrian Galdran, Gustavo Carneiro, Miguel Ángel González Ballester ICPR Artificial Intelligence for Healthcare Applications Workshop (AIHA), 2021
 ```
 of which you will find a copy in this repo, within the `assets` folder.

-You can also watch me give some explanations on why our approach to this problem works pretty decently, the video (sorry I look so tired! these are hard days...) is also in the `assets` folder.
+You can also watch me (!!) give some explanations on why our approach to this problem works pretty decently, the video (sorry I look so tired these are hard days...) is also in the `assets` folder.
 Have fun segmenting - or watching me!

 ## Reproducibility:
 Install the provided conda environment by running: